I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_sriov_probed_bars_info.md

 ## Members

-`BaseRegisterValuesOffset`

-A ULONG value that contains the offset, in units of bytes, from the beginning of this structure to an array of ULONG values.
-The array  contains a ULONG value for each BAR of the PCIe network adapter.

-The maximum number of elements within this array is PCI_TYPE0_ADDRESSES.

-For more information, see the Remarks section.

 `Header`

 The type, revision, and size of the <b>NDIS_SRIOV_PROBED_BARS_INFO</b> structure.
 This member is formatted as an <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a> structure.